AsifAhmedSahil/Assignment-2-batch-3/Readme.md

 # Backend Project

+## Prerequisites
+- Node.js and npm installed on your machine
+- MongoDB installed and running locally or access to a MongoDB instance
+## Install dependencies:
+npm install
+## Run this project locally
+npm run start:dev

 ## API Documentation
 Access the API documentation for product-related endpoints at ```http://localhost:3000/api/products``` Access the API documentation for order-related endpoints at ```http://localhost:3000/api/orders```

 ## Endpoints Overview
 # Product Endpoints
 POST /api/products: Create a new product
 GET /api/products: Get all products